 The standard business dress in Ireland is smart and conservative.
 Formal suits work best in most situations however, in general, dress tends to be less formal than in Western Europe.
 Traditional style is represented by tweeds, wools and subdued colours.
 Particularly unsuitable are flashy colours and styles.

-Occasionally, jackets may be taken off, particularly during the summer.
+Occasionally, you may take off jackets , particularly during the summer.
 It is advisable to follow the lead of your business partners and adjust your style to theirs.
 However, at the initial stages of the contact a more formal style of clothing is appropriate.

 You will also notice a difference between urban and rural business people.
 In the country they are generally very friendly and open, making an informal business approach most successful in this environment.

-Women are expected to be well and fashionably dressed and suits or dresses and blazers are recommended.
+Women should dress well and fashionably.
+Suits or dresses and blazers are recommendations.
 Wearing trousers is still not common for women in Ireland.

-Irish people can also have a negative attitude towards people wearing “extravagant” jewellery, and are themselves generally understated with their jewellery as it can be seen as a statement of status or wealth.
+Irish people can also have a negative attitude towards people wearing “extravagant” jewellery.
+They are also themselves generally understated with their jewellery as it can be a statement of status or wealth.

 Last but not least a raincoat is a must in Ireland.
 Do not go out without waterproof clothing!